-- Maximum holding period for settlement accounts: The revision of the framework for banking legislation extended the time period for which third-party monies accepted on interest-free accounts for the purpose of settlement of customer transactions do not qualify as "deposits from the public" (and therefore do not count towards a potential banking licence requirement) to a maximum of 60 days (instead of only seven days).
-Crowdfunding platforms in particular, but, e.g., also payment service providers, the business model of which typically requires holding thirdparty funds for a certain period of time, benefit from this broadened exemption.
-It should be noted that settlement accounts of foreign exchange dealers generally do not fall within the scope of the exception for settlement accounts.
+Maximum holding period for settlement accounts: The revision of the framework for banking legislation extended the time period for which third-party monies accepted on interest-free accounts for the purpose of settlement of customer transactions do not qualify as "deposits from the public" (and therefore do not count towards a potential banking licence requirement) to a maximum of 60 days (instead of only seven days).
+Crowdfunding platforms in particular, but also payment service providers, the business model of which typically requires holding third-party funds for a certain period of time, benefit from this broadened exemption.
+It must be noted that settlement accounts of foreign exchange dealers generally do not fall within

+- the scope of the exception for settlement accounts.
 In the context of fintech, this may in particular affect cryptocurrency traders, which are subject to the same limitation if their business is conducted in a manner comparable to a traditional foreign exchange dealer. - Regulatory sandbox: The Swiss regulatory sandbox provides an innovation space for fintech but also for other emerging businesses and other undertakings to test their business models.
-It allows any person, without the prior approval or review by the regulator (i.e. no licence requirement), to accept deposits from the public in an amount of up to CHF 1 million, regardless of the number of depositors.
+It allows any person, without the prior approval or review by the regulator (i.e. no licence requirement), to accept deposits from the public or engage in collective custody of cryptocurrencies in an amount or value of up to CHF 1 million, regardless of the number of depositors.
 This exemption is, however, available only if the deposits are neither interest-bearing nor invested (or alternatively used for the purpose of financing a primarily commercial or industrial activity).
 As a mitigating measure, the deposit-taker must inform the depositors - before accepting any of their monies - that it is not supervised by FINMA and that the deposits are not covered by the depositor protection regime.
-As of 1 April 2019, new rules entered into force explicitly prohibiting the interest margin business while at the same time enabling deposits received under the sandbox to be used for private purposes (i.e. not for commercial or industrial purposes).

-Fintech licence: Under this licence category (sometimes also referred to as "banking licence light"), FINMA may authorise companies that do not carry out traditional banking activities to accept deposits from the public up to a maximum threshold of CHF 100 million as long as the deposits are not invested and no interest is paid on them.
+On 1 April 2019, new rules entered into force explicitly prohibiting the interest margin business while at the same time enabling deposits received under the sandbox to be used for private purposes (i.e. not for commercial or industrial purposes). - Fintech licence: Under this licence category (sometimes also referred to as "banking licence light"), FINMA may authorise companies that do not carry out traditional banking activities to accept deposits from the public up to a maximum threshold of CHF 100 million as long as the deposits are not invested and no interest is paid on them.
 Hence, companies that merely accept and hold public deposits up to the threshold amount and do not engage in the commercial banking business with maturity transformation are eligible for the fintech licence.
 Compared to a fully-fledged banking licence, the fintech licence is subject to less onerous requirements in the areas of minimum capital, capital adequacy and liquidity, governance, risk management, compliance, depositor protection as well as accounting and auditing.
 Irrespective of the reliefs granted, AML regulation continues to apply to fintech firms if they qualify as financial intermediaries (the same applies to data protection law (see question 4.5)).
-We note that so far only four companies have obtained a fintech licence as the application scope of the fintech licence is, in practice, limited to certain business models.
+We note that so far only five companies have obtained a fintech licence (one of which filed for bankruptcy in the meantime) as the application scope of the fintech licence is, in practice, limited to certain business models.
+By way of the DLT Act, in 2021, the licence was expanded to, and is therefore required for, the business of collective custody of cryptocurrencies.